lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/127_Revelation/7_churches.md

     <br>3:4 There are those who have not soiled their clothes with evil.
     </p></td>
     <td><p><b>Encouragement</b>:
     <br>3:4 who have not soiled their clothes with evil.
-They will walk with me in white, for they are worthy.
+They will walk with Jesus in white, for they are worthy.
 <br>3:5 All who are <b>victorious</b> will be clothed in white.
-I will never erase their names from the Book of Life, but I will announce before my Father and his angels that they are mine.
+God will never erase their names from the Book of Life, but Jesus will announce before my Father and his angels that they are mine.
     </td>
     <td></td>
   </tr>